jasonacox/tuyapower/README.md

 ## Tuya Device Preparation

 Pulling data from Tuya devices on your network requires that you have the Device *IP*, *ID*, *VERSION* and *KEY* (for 3.3 devices).
-The `tuyapower` module includes a scanner function to find Smart Plugs on your network.
+The `tuyapower` and `tinytuya` modules include a scanner function to find Smart Plugs on your network.
 This will scan the network and identify Device's *IP*, *ID* and *VERSION*.
 It will not be able to get the local *KEY*.
 Since newer 3.3 devices will require the *KEY*, the following steps will help you determine the *KEY*s for your devices:

 ### Get the Tuya Device KEY